Thom52/Higher-or-Lower/README.md

 #### Screen Sizes testing

 **Introduction**
-- This section provides an overview of how our web application [Website Name] performs across different screen sizes.
+- This section provides an overview of how our web application Higher or Lower performs across different screen sizes.

 **Supported Screen Sizes**
 - Our web application is designed to be responsive and adapt to various screen sizes.
 Below are the screen sizes we have tested: